 Chia seeds are rightfully named a superfood.
 They are rich in protein, fiber, manganese, phosphorus and calcium.
 They are an excellent source of antioxidants and omega -3 fatty acids and are responsible for reducing the risk of many adverse health conditions, including obesity, diabetes and heart disease.

-More info about chia seeds you can find here
+More info about chia seeds

-Other natural Immunity boosters
+Other homemade natural Immunity boosters